-- Adobe is a trademark of Adobe Systems Incorporated. - Windows is a trademark or registered trademark of Microsoft Corporation in the United States and other countries. - Macintosh and Mac OS are trademarks or registered trademarks of Apple Inc. in the United States and other countries. - SDXC logo is a trademark of SD-3C, LLC. - HDMI, HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC. - All other corporate and product names and trademarks mentioned in this manual are the property of their respective owners.
+- Adobe is a trademark of Adobe Systems Incorporated. - Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - SDXC logo is a trademark of SD-3C, LLC. - HDMI, HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC. - All other trademarks are the property of their respective owners.